facebook/react-native-website/website/versioned_docs/version-0.60-RC/getting-started.md

 ### [Optional] Using a specific version

-If you want to start a new project with a specifc React Native version, you can use the `--version` argument:
+If you want to start a new project with a specific React Native version, you can use the `--version` argument:

 ```
 react-native init AwesomeProject --version X.XX.X